Alex-McAlpine/capstone-project-frame-by-frame/README.md

 [Screenshots-needed]

-- **Collaborating:** From the about section, registered users can fill out a collaboration form to engage with the blog author directly.
+- **Collaborating:** From the about section, users can fill out a collaboration form to engage with the blog author directly.

+[Screenshots-needed]

 - **Account Registration:** Visitors can create an account to unlock additional features.
 Registration is quick and secure, ensuring a personalized experience.